CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC CFE Sparring Partner

+Q4: Sparring partner ran with patched binaries that had unrealistically optimized performance values, causing our availability score to tank.
+Will this happen in CFE?

+A4: In order to preview the effects of scale on the defended host, DARPA/CGC ran sparring partner using a large collection of Challenge Sets developed during CQE that have not passed CFE acceptance.
+As a result, several of these binaries caused Availability impact to all teams that could not be mitigated.
+DARPA/CGC will continue to prioritize CFE readiness during Sparring Partner by introducing scale, new Challenge Sets, etc.

 Q3: We're not seeing IDS Tap traffic.
 Did DARPA/CGC make a change to cause this to occur?

 A3: No. DARPA/CGC has received similar reports from a few teams; we appreciate any detailed debugging info teams can forward regarding the IDS Tap.